 There are sites close at hand and others about 30 minutes away.
 A double dive can be completed in the morning or if it is somewhere like the Toa Maru and Grand Central Station which are both deep dives, or dives on the other side of Ferguson Passage, it becomes a day trip with a barbecue lunch.

 Their boat is same as most of the boats in the Solomon Islands except that it has twin outboards and a shade cloth which runs a full length of the boat.
 There’s also dry storage up front too.
-They know all the best sites around and will take you as far as time and tide allows.

 |7 nights Couple/Honeymoon Bungalow (double/twin-share) with 12 dives||1596|